 Speak with a Texas Property Charges Defense Attorney Today

 While property offenses may be common offenses, that doesn’t mean it isn’t a serious one.
 Don’t take chances with your future if you find yourself facing charges for a Hays, Guadalupe, or Comal County arson offense.
-Call the Law Office of Case J. Darwin today to arrange for your free initial consultation to discuss your situation.
+Call the Law Office of Case J. Darwin today to arrange for your free initial consultation to discuss your situation with a Texas arson lawyer.
 We will treat you with respect, listen to your story, and formulate a strategy to achieve the best possible outcome.

 Call us today at (512) 738-6146 or contact us online to arrange for your free initial consultation with a trusted arson attorney.